glartek2/glartek/README.md

 ### Interests
 <details>
   <summary><h3> 🕹️ My Relax Time </h3></summary>
 I am a huge fan of Souls games, with Sekiro being my favorite.
 These games teach patience and determination to overcome obstacles.
-I also enjoy playing Minecraft, where I can unleash my creativity or simply relax and immerse myself in a good story.
+From the other side I also enjoy playing Minecraft, where I can unleash my creativity or simply relax and immerse myself in a good story.
 This love for engaging narratives extends to books and movies as well.

 Gaming is also a way for me to connect with my long-distance friends.
-Additionally, like most people, I enjoy listening to music, particularly soundtracks from games and movies I've experienced.
-Music helps me focus while working.
+Additionally, like most people, I enjoy listening to music, particularly soundtracks from various media.

 Another passion of mine is gastronomy.
 While I don't cook often, I love watching and reading about cooking techniques and products from different countries.
 Learning about various food cultures fascinates me, and I dream of traveling to these countries to try their local cuisine and do some sightseeing.
+Whats important I don't only learn about food, I love get into chemistry and physics behind it.

+Lastly I try myself with other culture like books and movies which I enjoy, but they are not my daily baisis.

 </details>